 - Prescription medications, with prescriptions translated into English

-- Essential toiletries – you can buy any other medicines and toiletries in Stockton-on-Tees
+- Essential toiletries – you can buy any other medicines and toiletries once you arrive in Durham

 Bring essential clothing for all weather conditions, including a warm coat.
 There is no dress code at the International Study Centre, so bring comfortable clothes like jeans, t-shirts and jumpers.
 Stockton-on-Tees has plenty of shops where you can buy any other clothing you need.